JPaivaCarvalho/Portfolio/Mental Health in the Tech Industry.md

 ![imagem](https://github.com/user-attachments/assets/089c28b4-e9fe-4ba3-b8d3-3d5b233abee9)

-b) With Their Direct Supervisor(s)
+**c) With Their Direct Supervisor(s)**

 Use the same query, only the QuestionID changes to 19.

 ![imagem](https://github.com/user-attachments/assets/0111fbe1-f577-4eb3-b278-10629f640a1e)

-c) Comfortable comparison preference: comfortable talking to your previous employer about your physical health or your mental health
+### 📊Comfortable comparison preference: comfortable talking to your previous employer about your physical health or your mental health

 ```sql
 SELECT